evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_Cyberbeast/_index.md

 ## Cargo Capacity and Towing Ability

+On the roof, you can load up to 100kg.
 Under the hood, there is frunk with more storage room.
 This frunk is 201 liters.
 The maxium weight of the car is 4260kg, and with the base weight of 3099 kg, you can max load 1161 kg, including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 A towbar is standard equipment on this model.
 The maximum total weight on a braked trailer is 5000, and on unbraked, it is 750kg.